 But effective use of trained attendants requires planning and effort.

 Start considering trained attendants as soon as your care responsibilities start increasing.
 That way, you will have made suitable arrangements before you and others in the family are fully stressed and tired.
 Look at the various options of using trained attendants to see what suits you.
 Have realistic expectations of what attendants can do.
 Prepare yourself for the attendant’s presence in your home.
-Make sure you explain the care required by your patient to the attendant.
+Make sure you explain the required care to the attendant.
 Support the attendant to help them do the work well.
 Supervise the work.
-Keep adjusting the home and what you make the attendant do based on the patient’s changing needs and abilities.
+Keep adjusting the home and also keep adjusting the care work the attendant has do do based on the status of the person with dementia.
 Remember that using trained attendants, though very helpful, will not solve all your problems.
-You and the family are still responsible for the patient and have to remain alert and manage the care.
+You are still responsible for remaining alert as well as managing the care.

 A useful document that you can adapt and expand to explain things to attendants: Trained attendant orientation note for dementia care (PDF file)).
 This document includes pictures to show the attendant.

 Some relevant interviews on this site:

 - Practical concerns related to using trained help: A dementia caregiver shares her story

 - Lack of proper attendants a major problem: Caregiving challenges, trained ayahs, depression

 - Long-distance care hinges on availability of trained help: Long distance caregiving: a caregiver describes the challenges and her approach

 - Problems getting reliable help: A doctor-caregiver shares her grandmother’s situation